 The Wall Street Journal today published a new report on Activision Blizzard CEO Bobby Kotick containing numerous accounts of his actions in regards to sexual harassment allegations at the publisher and several allegations against the executive himself.

-For example, the paper reports that a woman who worked at Treyarch accused co-head Dan Bunting of sexually harassing her in 2017.
+For example, the paper reports that an employee accused Treyarch co-head Dan Bunting of sexually harassing her in 2017.
 The company investigated the matter two years later, the paper was told, and when it did, the HR department and supervisors determined he should be fired, but Kotick overruled that decision in favor of counselling.
 (Bunting left the company after the Wall Street Journal inquired about the allegations, it said.)

 In another case, Blizzard technology chief Ben Kilgore was reportedly fired after repeated allegations of sexual harassment and lying about a relationship with a more junior employee.
 Despite the company finding the behavior worthy of termination, former Blizzard head Mike Morhaime sent an internal memo praising the departing Kilgore for his contributions to the company.

 A pair of other sexual misconduct allegations at Sledgehammer were also recounted.
 In one, an employee alleged that her supervisor had raped her on two occasions after he pressured her to drink alcohol at work events.
 The employee's lawyer said she reported the incidents to Sledgehammer's HR department and supervisors, but nothing happened until after she obtained legal assistance and threatened to sue.
 That led to an out-of-court settlement and the supervisor's termination.

 The second Sledgehammer incident involved harassment at an office party where alcohol was again involved, and the accused employee told the paper he was given a two-week paid leave and transferred to a different position within Activision.
 (He would later be fired after an argument with his manager over his green card.)